 Apple’s retail stores, which turned 10 years old last month, have been ranked in the top 50 best places to work by job tracker Glassdoor.com for three years running.
 Apple has even admitted that it’s easier to get a job at its corporate headquarters than one of its retail stores because the draw is so great and the turnover so low.

-That didn’t stop disgruntled Genius Cory Moll from forming the Apple Retail Workers Union last year and launching the fledgling union’s private website and
+That didn’t stop disgruntled Genius Cory Moll from forming the Apple Retail Workers Union last year and

 Continue reading The Burdens of Non-Transformational Employment

 As giant retailer Target is finding out, even if the election results go the employer’s way, that doesn’t mean the battle is over.
 Even though their Valley Stream location on Long Island turned down the UFCW, in a recent election, the union filed a host of ULP charges against the company in an attempt to get another bite at the apple.

 And with a union-friendly NLRB managing such affairs, it is increasingly likely that among the spurious charges filed, the board will find sufficient evidence to call for a reelection.

 Regional board director Alvin Blyer cited evidence that supervisors interrogated employees, instructed them that they couldn’t campaign for the union in non-work areas, and threatened that the facility would close if unionized.
 He also mentioned language in